New Brighton Pier, Christchurch

-There have been two New Brighton Piers in New Brighton, New Zealand.
+There have been two New Brighton Piers in the Christchurch, New Zealand, suburb of New Brighton.
 The first pier, of wooden construction, opened on 18 January 1894 and was demolished on 12 October 1965.
 The current concrete pier was opened on 1 November 1997.
 It is one of the icons of Christchurch.

 First pier

 The first pier was built from timber.
 Construction began in 1891 and it was officially opened by the Governor of New Zealand, the Lord Glasgow, on 18 January 1894.
 Other dignitaries who attended the opening included the Mayor of Christchurch (Walter Cooper), the Mayor of Linwood (J. R. Brunt), and two members of the House of Representatives (George John Smith and William Whitehouse Collins).
 It started raining just as the opening ceremony finished, and planned fireworks were postponed.
 The pier had been built to a length of 700 ft.
 There were plans to build an octagonal end to the pier including a large building, but this was never carried out.
 Over time, the pier decayed.
 The city council ordered the pier to be demolished, and this was done during just four and a half hours in the early morning of 12 October 1965 on a receding tide.